 During the first week of January each year, all Construction & Maintenance Leadworkers, Construction & Maintenance Workers, Carpenter Leadworkers, and Carpenters in the Building Maintenance Division will be asked if they are interested in participating in the program.
 All employees who elect to participate (hereinafter referred to as "participants") in January, will be required to remain in the program for a one year period.
+In accordance with Article II, Section H.21.c., if the stand-by/call-out crew is not fully staffed, the Department will assign employees specified in Article II, Section H.21.a., on a rotational basis that is equitable for all employees as determined by the Department, and participation will be mandatory in order to fill the operational need.

 Assignment to the call-out crew will be rotated each payroll period among all participants.
-Participants will receive compensation as set forth under Article II, Section H.29.
+Participants will receive the stand-by/call-out duty pay as set forth under Article II, Section H.21.